 One morning I decided I wanted to find a road that leads up into the Book Cliffs.
 I remembered the way from a previous trip, but I did not remember how to get there.
 I took a stab at finding the road.
 Leslie and I ended up at the North Fruita Desert.
 Even though there were a lot of people camping in the area, it still had an empty feeling.

 Since I could not find the road for which I was looking, we decided to go to the Colorado River.
 I selected the Kokopelli Trails area near Loma, Colorado.

 Leslie and I walked a portion of the Kokopelli Trails.
 The sandstone formations there are stunning.
 While we were there, we saw dozens of people on mountain bikes.
-On the lower trail, I stood beside the trail, waiting for a mountain biker to pass by.
+On the lower trail, I stood beside the path, waiting for a mountain biker to pass by.
 With so many cyclists around, we did not have to wait long.

 One of the last things Leslie and I did before we returned to New Zealand, was a hike along the Canyon Rim Trail in the Colorado National Monument.
 The views were stunning.
-One of my most favorite views; although it was not on the trail, was that of the Balanced Rock.
+One of my most favorite views, although it was not on the trail, was that of the Balanced Rock.
 The Colorado National Monument is a must-see for anyone traveling to the Fruita/Grand Junction, Colorado area.